BSpendlove/bspendlove.github.io/_posts/2020-12-13-l3vpn-route-target-constraint.md

 I'll be trying a new approach instead of writing a full detailed blog, each subject that I am going through will be recorded here on my blog without going into too much detail but I will provide screenshots of pcaps/highlight the important areas of the packet that I am talking about.
 In this blog, we discuss L3VPN scalability at the access sites in terms of thousands of VPN customers.

-Here is the topology for the majority of labs in the L3VPN subsection of my quick tips:
+Here is the topology for the majority of labs in the L3VPN subsection of my quick tips.
+The only differences across my blogs may be the AS number, VRF naming convention/RT/RDs or route policy names.

 ![Base Topology](/img/2020-12-13-l3vpn-route-target-constraint/topology.JPG)